-It is important to note that many organisations provide education & awareness advice; some directly to their customers and others to wider audiences for example, many third sector organisations undertake research and run fraud and scams awareness campaigns with particular focus on their target audiences.
+It is important to note that many organisations provide education & awareness advice; some directly to their customers and others to wider audiences, for example many third-sector organisations undertake research and run fraud and scams awareness campaigns with particular focus on their target audiences.
 These organisations can be trusted messengers to communicate with hard to reach audiences, particularly the most vulnerable.

 Acknowledging the busy landscape, the City of London Police, Economic and Cyber Crime Unit formed a multi-agency campaign group.
-The group aims to coordinate the development and delivery of Education and Awareness activity, and work towards simple, clear and consistent messaging so that audiences are not ultimately left confused.
+The group aims to coordinate the development and delivery of Education and Awareness activity and work towards simple, clear and consistent messaging so that audiences are not ultimately left confused.
+This co-ordination needs to encompass distinct messages to specific segments of the public (consumers and businesses) delivered cross a range of communications channels.
 It also provides a mechanism for cross industry collaboration with the ambition of contributing to better use of finite resources in delivering these campaigns.

-There are a wide range of financial fraud MO's that are used and which payments end-users (consumers, businesses, charities etc.) should be aware of.
-We have documented the priority areas, liaising across the PS Forum's Financial Crime Working Group.
-While the majority relate to fraud threats, we have considered the full scope of financial crime, for example we cover the issues of opening/operating mule accounts as a means of money laundering.
+There is a wide range of types of financial-crime and fraud that criminals use and which payments endusers (consumers, businesses, charities etc.) should be aware of.
+We have documented the priority areas in the supporting tables, liaising across the PS Forum's Financial Crime Working Group.
+While the majority relate to fraud threats, we have considered the full scope of financial crime, for example we cover the issues of opening or operating mule accounts as a means of money laundering:

-Table 1 below identifies high level campaigns that are already being undertaken to mitigate the effect of the priority threats.

-Table 2 below outlines the key messages and advice being delivered through existing E&A activities.
+- Table 1 below identifies high level campaigns that are already being undertaken to mitigate the effect of the priority threats; - Table 2 below outlines the key messages and advice being delivered through existing E&A activities.